Best smart light switches in 2024

 Confusing Android app

-The GE Cync Smart Switch isn't the sexiest or sleekest, but it's the best smart light switch because it gets the job done and is packed with features.
+The GE Cync Smart Switch Motion Sensing Dimmer isn't the sexiest or sleekest — we thought it looked a bit too busy compared to some of the other smart light switches we tested — but it gets the job done and is packed with features.
 The Wi-Fi-connected switch works with all kinds of bulbs, has apps for iOS and Android, and lets you control lights with a touch, voice, motion or remotely via a smartphone.

-Installation, as with most other smart switches, requires a neutral wire, but it's fairly straightforward.
+Installation, as with most other smart switches, requires a neutral wire, but we found it to be fairly straightforward.
 The switch includes an ambient light sensor (so it can be set not to come on in daylight) and a motion sensor to automatically trigger the light.
 The latter feature worked seamlessly.
 If you turn it off with the switch, after a few minutes it will engage the motion sensor again, or you can disable the sensor via the app in case you don't want it switched on in the middle of the night.

 However, it's unlikely that current GE Cync products will be updated to support Matter.